 Priorities will be different for every business.
 Hence, the following guidelines must be followed to ensure that you're collaborating efficiently with your customers.

-The best practice was defining how these customers' feedback fit in with other existing customer-facing teams like sales and support.
+The best practice defined how these customers' feedback fit in with other existing customer-facing teams like sales and support.
 Today's customers are keen to keep a relationship where they can build a successful relationship - not just product partners.